Coleman Legal LLP Logo

 Redress scheme for children/adoptees

-The Mother and Baby Homes Redress scheme has dealt a serious blow to adoptees and children residents of these institutions.
-In the Act there is a residency requirment that all adoptees must have been resident for 180 days or more to be eligible.
+The Mother and Baby Homes Redress scheme has dealt a serious blow to former child residents of these institutions.
+The Mother and Baby Institutional Payment Scheme Act stipulates that all that have spent time in a relevant institution have been resident for 180 days or more to be eligible.
 The rates will be the same for the mothers once the residency requirement is satisfied.

 Despite the Oireachtas joint committee recommending that the list of institutions be expanded to include;